microsoft/LightGBM/docs/Python_API.md

         model used for continued train
     feature_name : list of str
         Feature names
-    categorical_feature : list of str or int Categorical features,
+    categorical_feature : list of str or list of int Categorical features,
         type int represents index,
         type str represents feature names (need to specify feature_name as well)